vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 5 / The Ramtek Inscriptions I 93

-with its location in the neighbourhood of the Sind¯uravāpī, points to the fact that is was a prominent holy place.
+with its location in the neighbourhood of the Sindūravāpī, points to the fact that is was a prominent holy place.

 After these three tanks, sanctuaries of tutelary deities of Saiva nature, which ´ appear to have been connected with the access to the summit, are listed: Gaje ndravadana (v.
 84), Dharmeśvara (v.
-85; SM 5.9), Dh¯umrāks.a, which is said to be the spot where the ś¯udra ascetic Sam ´ . buka was killed by the sword ‘Can drahāsa’ which Rāma had taken from Rāvaṇa (v.
+85; SM 5.9), Dhūmrāks.a, which is said to be the spot where the śūdra ascetic Sam ´ . buka was killed by the sword ‘Can drahāsa’ which Rāma had taken from Rāvaṇa (v.
 86; cf. Rāmāyaṇa 7.17; SM 14), but which originally might have been a yaks.a (rāks.asa) shrine, 32 and Muktīśvara (v.
 87).

 Having thus reached the top again the Māhātmya concludes with the eulogy of the main deities who have their abode on the hill and who appear to have been the principal objects of worship (vv.
 88–116).
 Six avatāras are mentioned, the first being Vis.ṇu in his incarnation of Gopāla, who is the full moon (re flected) in the ocean of bliss of the gopīs (v.
 88).
 Then Narasim. ha is mentioned again, the fourth descent, who out of compassion protected the earth which was tortured by a torrent of heat (v.
 89).
 As already observed, the myth of Narasim. ha is adduced to account for the name of the mountain, and no doubt the cult of Narasim. ha has old roots here, as is testified by the two fifth-century temples dedicated to him.
 The third incarnation described is that of the boar, Adikola (Varāha), who lifted the earth on his tusk out of the flood of the seven ¯ oceans (v.
 90).
 That the worship of Varāha also goes back to early days is evident from the huge Vākāt.aka image of a boar not far from the Narasim. ha temples (see Plate 63).

 The eulogy of the family of Rāmacandra begins with his father, Paṅktiratha (i.e. Daśaratha; v.
 91), who lives here after his abdication, and with Rāma’s two sons, Kuśa and Lava (v.
 92), but is then interrupted by two heterologous deities, Mahāsiddhi and Mahābhairava (vv.
-93 f.), which can only be accounted for if we assume that the inscription follows an actual topographical patterṇThe shrine of Mahāsiddhi, where the eight Mātr.kās were installed, no longer exists, but I found an old relief of the eight mother-goddesses, evidently displaced, in the main cella of the Karp¯uravāpī compound.
+93 f.), which can only be accounted for if we assume that the inscription follows an actual topographical patterṇThe shrine of Mahāsiddhi, where the eight Mātr.kās were installed, no longer exists, but I found an old relief of the eight mother-goddesses, evidently displaced, in the main cella of the Karpūravāpī compound.
 Mahābhairava likewise has disappeared, yet a temple of his, nearby Bhogarāma, is also mentioned in the Sthānapothī.33

 The inscription reverts to the retinue of Rāma in verse 95, describing Hanu mat (Pavanaja), partly as an incarnation of Bhairava, viz. as possessing five mouths, as moon-crested, with ten arms, three eyes, blazing ferociously like a million rising suns, and partly as Rāma’s devout servant, help and mainstay of all devotees who direct their thoughts to him.
 The Hanumat Temple is found in the innermost court, right next to the Laks.maṇa Temple which is named in the next verse (v.
 96).